 While it may be tough to admit, exercise is one of the best remedies to reduce stress.
 According to the Mayo Clinic, any form of exercise, from aerobics to yoga, can act as a stress reliever.
-If you’re not an athlete or even if you’re out of shape, you can still make a little exercise go a long way toward stress management.
+Simply put, a little exercise can go a long way toward stress management.
 Exercise increases your endorphins (the happy hormone) and enhances your energy while rewiring your mindset to a positive state.
-So, next time you’re feeling low, get out in nature and take a walk, go for a swim, hop into a yoga class or just get up and dance, and experience a radical shift in perception.
+So, next time you’re feeling low, get out in nature and take a walk, go for a swim, stretch your body, try a yoga YouTube class or just get up and dance, and experience a radical shift in perception.

 In life, we will be faced with stress, but it’s how we approach it that ultimately matters.
 These stress-busters will allow you the time to process and heal while ensuring the self-care you deserve.
 And one last tip, skip the booze and drink more water to stay hydrated!
 Hydration is the greatest secret to relieve tension.